Ludovic Giuly: International career

+Giuly has been capped for France on 17 occasions between 2000 and 2005.
+He was a member of their 2003 FIFA Confederations Cup-winning squad, starting in the 1–0 final victory over Cameroon in Paris.

-Giuly has been capped for France, but was removed from his country's UEFA Euro 2004 squad due to a leg injury he sustained in the 2004 Champions League final.
+Although he was initially stated to play at UEFA Euro 2004, he was removed from his country's squad due to a leg injury he sustained in the 2004 Champions League final.

 Giuly was not selected for the French 2006 FIFA World Cup squad, as young Marseille playmaker Franck Ribéry was selected over him.
 However, with Djibril Cissé having broken his leg in a World Cup warm-up match against China, Giuly could have been called up, but he asserted after the initial France squad was announced that he would go on holiday to Dubai and Kish instead of waiting idly in the stand-by squad, and Sidney Govou was called up instead.
-Despite this, France head coach Raymond Domenech opened a door for Giuly whether he want to play for the national team.
+Despite this, France head coach Raymond Domenech opened a door for Giuly whether he wanted to play for the national team.

 Giuly also qualified for the non-FIFA affiliated team of Corsica, having been called up for their 31 May 2011 friendly with Bulgaria.